roxanaldwg/ChatApp/README.md

 # hello-world

 ##Overview
-hello-world is chat app for mobile devices using React Native
+hello-world is chat app for mobile devices using React Native.
+The app has an interface that enables users to send and receive chat messages, images and locations.

 ##Key Features